Külüg Khan: Reign

-The paper became so depreciated in value that in 1309 there was a fresh issue, made to replace that which was the discredited paper, but this also sank rapidly in value, and at length the Emperor, Khaissan, determined upon a recurrence to the ancient money, and accordingly, in 1310, there were struck two kinds of copper coins, having Mongol characters upon them.
+In 1308, the court made major readjustments in terms of official salaries.
+Zhiyuan notes would be used instead of Zhongtong notes.
+The court also abolished the "salary rice" policy decreed by his predecessor, Temür Khan.
+The Zhida-yinchao became so depreciated in value that in 1309 there was a fresh issue, made to replace that which was the discredited paper, but this also sank rapidly in value; at length, the Emperor, Khaissan, determined upon a recurrence to the ancient money and, accordingly, in 1310, there were struck two kinds of copper coins having Mongol characters upon them.
 Some with the inscription, precious money of the Zhida period; and others with this legend, precious money of the Great Yuan.
 These copper coins were of three sizes: 1 of the value of one li; 2 of the value of ten li; and 3 of coins worth several of those of the dynasties Tang and Song dynasties.
 Khayishan's court encountered financial difficulties.
 For example, the total government expenditure for the year 1307 was 10 million ting of paper notes and 3 million dan of grains.
 By 1310, 10,603,100 ting had been borrowed from the reserves for current expenditures.
+That same year, to address financial difficulties, he reformed the government's finances by abolishing the office land system and replacing it with salary rice to support the capital.
+However, the reform caused widespread dissatisfaction especially among government officials.
+Local officials without office lands received no rice, and court officials lost their rice altogether due to the cancellation of the salary rice policy.

 Tula's son Kokechu conspired against the Emperor with the high court officials and Buddhist monks in 1310; but their plans were discovered, the monks were duly executed, and Kokechu was exiled to Korea.
 Arslan, the governor of Dadu and commander of the kheshig, shared same fate with the conspirators.
 He was executed with several of his companions.

 During Khayishan's reign, all Branch Secretariats were renamed Branch Departments of State Affairs.
 The new major department of state affairs came under Toghta, the grand councillor of the left, Sanpanu and Yueh shi, managers of the government affairs, and Paopa, the assistant administrator of the right.

 The selling price of salt licences issued under the state monopoly was raised by 35 percent over the price in 1307.
 A grain tax surcharge of 2 percent was imposed on the wealthy families of Chiang-nan.
 The merits of tax collectors were evaluated on the basis of the percentage increase in the taxes they collected the tax quota at the end of Temür's reign.
 To fight against inflation, Khayishan's administration established granaries in localities and drastically increased the quota for the maritime shipment of grain from Yangtze valley, reaching 2.9 million shih in 1310.
-Khayishan reduced the number of chief officials in the Secreatariat, the Censorate, the Bureau of Military Affairs, and the Bureau of Transmission as well as supernumeraries in various offices.
+Khayishan reduced the number of chief officials in the Secretariat, the Censorate, the Bureau of Military Affairs, and the Bureau of Transmission as well as supernumeraries in various offices.